 - The entire premise of each new season of Blackadder, with some extra generations thrown in.

 - While there's a notable lack of family ties between them, three generations of Star Trek share this trope's characteristics.

 - The short-lived revival of Minder starred Archie Daley, the nephew of the star character Arthur Daley from the original series back in the 70s/80s.

 - In The New Tomorrow, a spinoff-slash-sequel show to The Tribe, the children worship their god Bray, who was a character in The Tribe.
 They also fear Zoot (who is Bray's brother, and acknowledged in the new series as the devil), showing that quite some time must have passed for a religion to have begun to form around them.

-- Kamen Rider Den-O begat the Cho-Den-O film series, starring Ryotaro's Grand-Kid from the Future, The Taros', plus several characters that weren't even in Den-O originally.
+- Kamen Rider Den-O begat a couple of movies that starred Ryotaro's Grand-Kid from the Future, The Taros', plus several characters that weren't even in Den-O originally.